iggi84/MoviePicker/README.md

     Design: Is the app well-designed and easy to use?
     Performance: Does the app perform well and handle large datasets efficiently?
     Bonus points: Did you implement any of the bonus requirements?

+## Running the app

+In order to run this app all you need to select targe production and run it.